LLNL/Abmarl/docs/src/gridworld.rst

 ..
 Note::
    The :ref:`registry <api_gridworld_register>` supports :ref:`Actors <gridworld_actor>`,
-   but the :ref:`SmartSim <>` does not yet support them, so they must still be defined in the simulation.
+   but the :ref:`SmartSim <api_gridworld_smart_sim>` does not yet support them, so they must still be defined in the simulation.

 .. _gridworld_built_in_features: